 To substantiate the San Benito County WPC target number of 187, all available local data indicators were reviewed to determine the WPC target population in San Benito County, including Behavioral Health utilization data, Emergency Department utilization data from Hazel Hawkins Memorial Hospital and Anthem Managed Care John Plans, HUD Point in Time Count Data and Probation Data.
 In particular, the HUD Point in Time Census revealed an increase from 277 chronic homeless in 2013 which was increased to 651 in 2015.
 Emergency Room data revealed that approximately 51 individuals in 2016 were seen more than 5 times in the ER, categorized as "high utilizers".
 Because our population includes individuals who are high utilizers and have a behavioral health condition, with ER input, we estimated that approximately 40 of the 51 per year that were high utilizers would have a significant behavioral health condition.
-Determinations were made based on number of individuals in each category as well as number of individuals we felt we could effectively serve, understanding that some individuals would participate in the program willingly while others would be found unreceptive.
+Determinations were made based on number of individuals in each category as well as number of individuals would participate in the program willingly while others would be found unreceptive.
 The 187 total number is our most reasonably targeted number.